 In some cases, children require further support than is available at the universal level.
 This means that they will usually receive an additional targeted intervention, either in a small group or 1:1.
-This may include: Precision Teaching, Lego Therapy, WellComm, MOVES or Drawing & Talking Therapy.
-We have a number of teaching assistants who are trained to deliver these interventions.
+This may include, but is not limited to: Precision Teaching, Lego Therapy, WellComm, MOVES or Drawing & Talking Therapy.
+We have several teaching assistants trained to deliver these interventions.

 For some children, staff benefit from advice and recommendations from specialists with additional expertise.
-These may be from the listed stated above and involvement may be through direct work with the children or through consultation and training of staff.
+These may be from the list stated above and involvement may be through direct work with the children or through consultation and training of staff.